Portal and Application Area

 Selected menu item

-The properties in the lower part of the dialog can be defined in each case for the selected status.
+The properties in the lower section of the dialog box are set for the currently selected state.

 Background